Harleemarh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-echo "Task 0, hello world"
-echo "Task 1, confused smiley"
+task 0, write a script that prints “Hello, World”, followed by a new line to the standard output task 1, write a script that displays a confused smiley "(Ôo)'